twilson63/permaweb-cookbook/docs/src/concepts/bundles.md

 Bundles can store up to 2<sup>256</sup> transactions, each of which are settled as a single transaction on Arweave.
 This makes Arweave blockspace scale to support almost any use case.

-#### Flexibility

-As bundling is handled by bundling services built on top of Arweave, it opens up the possibility of paying for storage with different currencies.
-[Irys.xyz](https://irys.xyz) supports payments in multiple tokens (such as ETH, MATIC, and SOL) for uploading data to Arweave.

 ### What are Nested Bundles?

 ---